abhi40308/v3-catalog/README.md

+> This is a temp repo.
+This code will likely be moved somewhere else.

 # PG Catalog Connector

 A custom data connector that accepts PG database URL as an argument and returns the tables and columns outside `information_schema` and `pg_catalog` schema.
 This data connector is implemented looking at the [NDC specification](https://github.com/hasura/ndc-spec) and the referring to the [ndc-postgres connector](https://github.com/hasura/ndc-postgres).